 The Hidden Valley Wild Horse Protection Fund is an all-volunteer registered 501( c )3 non-profit organization headquartered in Reno, Nevada.
-It was organized in 2008 with the mission to protect and preserve the Wild Horses that settle in the foothills surrounding Hidden Valley during the winter months.
+It was incorporated in 2008 with the mission to protect and preserve the wild horses that settle in the foothills surrounding Hidden Valley during the winter months.
 For over 20 years, volunteers have monitored herd health, grazing availability, provided attention to sick and injured horses and foals, aided in state run adoption processes, and installed and mended fencing and cattle guards.
-Other volunteers are involved in ensuring federal and state departments are working within the statutes that provide protection and care for the Wild Horses.
+Other volunteers are involved in ensuring federal and state departments are working within the statutes that provide protection and care for the wild horses.

-In recent months, our organization has rescued 150 Virginia Range wild horses, most of which were dumped at the livestock auction in Fallon.
+In 2012, our organization rescued 150 Virginia Range wild horses, which were removed from the range by the state and being sold at the livestock auction in Fallon.
 We work hard to find good adoptive forever homes for our horses and continually pursue opportunities that will provide them with positive opportunities.
 We continue to ask for donations to pay for their care and food.
 It takes a great deal of money to provide for so many horses – please consider helping us help our rescued Virginia Range horses and the wild horses that remain on the range, roaming wild and free just as it should be.

-We welcome you to our website and hope you enjoy the photos, reports of our endeavors, and the information concerning the Wild Horses.
+We welcome you to our website and hope you enjoy the photos, reports of our endeavors, and the information concerning the wild horses of the Virginia Range.
 Our values are embedded in the traditions of the Old West and the animal that made it all possible.
 As one of our associate members said, "I want to be able to show my grandchildren the soul of one of these majestic wild horses, not a photograph of what was."

 (click on the icon)